 |Reading 1||Response||Reading 2||Gospel|

 During Ordinary time the Lectionary invites RCIA participants and the believing community to hear and to reflect on Jesus’ teachings from his everyday ministry.
-This week’s readings focus on God’s kingdom and our discipleship.
+This week’s readings invite us to think about invitations, banquets, and worthiness.